makersacademy/bowling-challenge/README_PROJECT_WALKTHROUGH.md

 Time for one commit at this point.
 ----------------------------------------------------------------------------------------------------

-3. Next tests and spare and strike logic.
+3. Next test for a Spare and the logic implementation.

 The next test i need to create is the one when 20 pins are down in 20 roll, 1 per roll, with a nice outcome of 20 points.